pradoprojects/pradoprojects.github.io/index.md

 </p>

 <div style="text-align: justify">
-LetMHelp! was designed under the Reskill Americans Program as a team project carried by me and my teammates.
+LetMHelp! was designed under the Reskill Americans Program as a team project carried out by my teammates and me.
 The problem statement for our team established that we had to design and implement an App to support self-learning students to find and connect to voluntary tutors in the tech field.
 Most of the high-level requirements were pre-defined by the program.
-I was the UX designer of my team and my duties involved going through the Defining, Ideating, Prototyping stages.
+I was the UX designer of my team and my duties involved going through the Defining, Ideating, and Prototyping stages.
 I was also responsible for defining and designing the name and logo of the App.
 </div>
 [See more info at Git Repository...](https://github.com/pradoprojects/Self-Learning-App)